Olympicene/olympicene.github.io/src/content/blog/pages-1.md

 ---
 layout: ../../layouts/BlogPostLayout.astro
-title: Welcome to my Blog!
+title: Welcome to my blog!
 description: An introduction to my website and blog!
 I don't really have anything planned content wise so this is kind of open ended.
 date: May 30, 2024
 time: 3 min
+slug: test
 ---

 ## Welcome to my blog!